JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 Here we can see that the REPL prompts changes from `julia>` to `pkg>`.
-There's also additional information inside the parentheses regarding which project enviroment is currently active,
+There's also additional information inside the parentheses regarding which project environment is currently active,
 `(@v1.8)`.
 The `v1.8` project environment is the default environment for your currently Julia installation
 (which in our case is Julia version `1.8.X`).